-There was considerable discussion on the proposed changes to this section at the workshop before the Commission last month.
-At the workshop, staff explained that there are quite a few Boundary Line Adjustment (BLA) applications that are proposed along unimproved streets.
-Also, a few of the BLA's that were approved prior to the current version of the BLA code, included adjustments to property lines in order to avoid future street improvements.
+There was considerable discussion on the proposed changes to this section at the workshop before the Planning Commission and at the public hearing.
+Staff explained that there have been several Boundary Line Adjustment (BLA) applications that are proposed along unimproved streets.
+Some of those BLA applications included adjustments to property lines in order to avoid future street improvements.